MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 File integrity monitoring uses [Azure Automation change tracking](/azure/automation/change-tracking/overview) so that you can monitor changes directly in Defender for Cloud.

+> [!Note]
+> There are some upcoming changes for file integrity monitoring.
+> - The MMA is set to retire, and file integrity monitoring using the MMA will be deprecated in November 2024.
+File integrity monitoring using the AMA in preview is no longer supported.
+> - A new version of file integrity monitoring using the Microsoft Defender for Endpoint agent that's integrated by default with Defender for Servers will be released in preview around September 2024.

 ## Agent-based monitoring

 File integrity monitoring can use the [Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA))](/azure/automation/change-tracking/overview) in general availability (GA), or the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent) in preview to collect information.